How a 45-Person Construction Firm Freed Their IT Lead to Focus on Growth

 Huntress MDR was deployed across all endpoints.
 Fortinet firewall policies were tightened and documented.
 MFA was enforced on all admin accounts.
 Backup jobs were reconfigured and verified for recoverability.
 Security awareness training was rolled out to all 45 employees.

 With infrastructure and security off his plate, the IT lead finally had time to focus on the stalled project management platform.
-He completed the rollout within this 90-day window — a project that had been delayed for 18 months.
+He completed the rollout within this 90-day window.
+A project that had been delayed for 18 months.

 The results